Become a donor

 Why become a donor?

-Stem cell donation can be a life-saving gift for someone with blood cancer or a blood disorder.
-By donating your stem cells, you could be the match that gives a patient a second chance at life.
-Although there are already many donors, there is still a need for more.
-For 40% of patients, we are not able to find a matched donor, especially for patients from ethnic minorities or with mixed-race heritage, where suitable donors are lacking.
+Stem cell donation can be a life-saving gift for someone with blood cancer or a blood disorder, offering a second chance at life.
+Although there are already many donors, there is still a critical need, especially for patients from ethnic minorities or with mixed-race heritage, where suitable donors are lacking.

 How to become a donor?